kubevela/kubevela/docs/en/developers/references/devex/faq.md

 ### What is the difference between KubeVela and Helm?

 KubeVela relies on tools like Helm to package k8s operator/controllers.
-However, Kubevela itself provides a lot more functionalities than merely packaging.
+However, KubeVela itself provides a lot more functionalities than merely packaging.
 Please refer to helm for more detailed descriptions.

 Here is a nutshell version.

-- Kubevela provides a standard model for applications which could comprise of multiple resources, each can come as a helm packaging
+- KubeVela provides a standard model for applications which could compose of multiple resources, each can come as a helm packaging
-- Kubevela relies on the Open Application Model to support application operational needs.
+- KubeVela relies on the Open Application Model to support application operational needs.
 This is beyond the day one application install that helm tool excels at.
-- Kubevela also provides a DevOps facing application model similar to the docker-compose files.
+- KubeVela also provides a DevOps facing application model similar to the docker-compose files.
 This greatly simplified the way for users to run applications on Kubernetes.
-- Kubevela also provides a powerful extensible way for platform builders to natively incorporate any new capabilities in the Kubernetes ecosystem.
+- KubeVela also provides a powerful extensible way for platform builders to natively incorporate any new capabilities in the Kubernetes ecosystem.

 ## Install